Finiteness of pointed maps to moduli spaces of polarized varieties: Hom scheme of maps

-\begin{definition} If $f:C\to U$ is a morphism with $f(c) = u$, then there is a unique connected component, say $H_f$, of $\Hom((C,c),(U,u))$ containing the point corresponding to $f$.
-We say that $f$ is \emph{rigid} if $H_f$ is zero-dimensional. \end{definition} For example, if ${\Hom}((C,c),(U,u))$ is zero-dimensional, then every morphism $(C,c)\to (U,u)$ is rigid.
+\begin{definition} If $f\colon C\to U$ is a morphism with $f(c) = u$, we let $H_f$ be the (unique) connected component of $\Hom((C,c),(U,u))$ containing the point corresponding to $f$.
+We say that $f$ is \emph{($1$-pointed) rigid} if $H_f$ is a point. \end{definition} For example, if ${\Hom}((C,c),(U,u))$ is zero-dimensional, then every morphism $(C,c)\to (U,u)$ is rigid.
+Moreover, if $U = X$ is projective, then it is well-known that the following are equivalent (cf. \cite[Lemma~3.5 and Proposition~3.12]{JKa}). \begin{enumerate} \item The projective variety $X$ has no rational curves. \item For every smooth projective curve $C$, every $c\in C$ and every $x\in X$, the scheme $\Hom((C,c),(U,u))$ is zero-dimensional. \end{enumerate}

-\begin{definition} Let $U$ be a quasi-projective variety and let $\Delta\subset U$ be a closed subscheme.
-We say that $U$ is \emph{bounded modulo $\Delta$} if, for every smooth quasi-projective curve $C$, the scheme is of finite type (hence quasi-projective) over $\CC$. \end{definition} We see that the following statements are equivalent: \begin{enumerate} \item The variety $U$ is bounded modulo $\Delta$. \item There is a projective compactification $U\subset X$ and an ample line bundle $L$ on $X$ such that, for every smooth projective curve $\overline{C}$ and dense open $C\subset \overline{C}$, there is a real number $\alpha(U,\Delta,X,L, C)$ such that, for every morphism $f:C\to U$ with $f(C)\not\subset \Delta$, the inequality